 The IDJ is a double blind peer reviewed international journal that bridges the gap between research and practice in information design.
 The only scientific journal with a focus on information design, it is published by the John Benjamins Publishing Company, Amsterdam.

-Since 2009 (volume 17) Peter Simlinger, IIID Director, has been responsible for the content of the IDJ.
+From volume 17 to 20 Peter Simlinger, IIID Director, has been responsible for the content of the IDJ, from vol. 21 it is Carla Spinillo, Federal University of Paraná, Brazil.
 Issues alternate between mixed themes and special subjects.
 Till now the latter have been devoted to traffic & transport information, health care information, financial information and presentations given at the IIID/OECD Vision Plus 13 conference "DD4D / Data Designed for Decisions".

 IDJ is a platform for discussing and improving the design, usability, and overall effectiveness of ‘content put into form’ - of verbal and visual messages shaped to meet the needs of particular audiences.
 IDJ offers a forum for sharing ideas about the verbal, visual, and typographic design of print and online documents, multimedia presentations, illustrations, signage, interfaces, maps, quantitative displays, websites, and new media.
 IDJ brings together ways of thinking about creating effective communications for use in contexts such as workplaces, hospitals, airports, banks, schools, or government agencies.
 On the one hand, IDJ explores the design of information, with a focus on writing, the visual design, structure, format, and style of communications.
 On the other hand, IDJ seeks to better understand the ways that people understand, interpret, and use communications, with a focus on audiences, cultural differences, readers’ expectations, and differences between populations such as teenagers, elderly or the blind.